N0ck0/Calendar/README.md

-Calendar Application
+Calendar Application:

 A robust calendar management system built in Java with support for multiple calendars, timezone handling, and both GUI and text-based interfaces.
 This project demonstrates MVC architecture, event-driven programming, and comprehensive testing practices.
 Features
 Core Functionality